MatteoTomasetto/pearl/README.md

 ```

 ## Getting started
-The required packages are listed in  the `environment.yml` file and may be installed in few minutes through the command
+The required packages are listed in  the `environment.yml` file and may be installed through the command
 ```bash
 conda env create -f environment.yml
 ```